shakacode/react-webpack-rails-tutorial/README.md

 ## NEWS

 * Action Cable was recently added in [PR #355](https://github.com/shakacode/react-webpack-rails-tutorial/pull/355).
+See [PR#360](https://github.com/shakacode/react-webpack-rails-tutorial/pull/360) for additional steps to make this work on Heroku.
+Note, you need to be running redis.
+We installed the free Heroku redis add-on.
-* We made react-native client: [shakacode/reactrails-react-native-client](https://github.com/shakacode/reactrails-react-native-client/)
+* We made a react-native client: [shakacode/reactrails-react-native-client](https://github.com/shakacode/reactrails-react-native-client/).
+If you want to hack on this with us, [email justin@shakacode.com](mailto:justin@shakacode.com).
 * We have [some other open PRs](https://github.com/shakacode/react-webpack-rails-tutorial/pulls) of things we may soon be incorporating, including localization and action cable!
 Stay tuned!
 If you have opinions of what should or should not get merged, get in touch with [justin@shakacode.com](mailto:justin@shakacode.com).

 This tutorial app demonstrates advanced functionality beyond what's provided by the React on Rails generators, mostly in the area of Webpack and React usage.
 Due to the architecture of placing all client side assets in the `/client` directory, React on Rails supports just about anything that Webpack and JavaScript can do, such as: